Abit BP6 Dual Socket 370 Motherboard Review

 - BIOS Problems and crashes.

-Overall an o.k. board, good price, suitable for a workstation.
+Overall an o.k. board, good price, but suffers from some stability issues.